karelia/CurlHandle/Documentation/Building Libraries-template.md

 Ideally we'll figure out how to fix things so that this isn't necessary.

 On the other hand, ideally you won't need to debug the internals of these libraries.

+## Running libcurl's Test Suite

+There is an extensive test suite that comes with libcurl.

+You can attempt to run this suite using the following script:

+    Scripts/test-libs.sh

+The tests are run for the x86_64 variant of the built library, which is created as part of the build process, and thus buried away in an object folder somewhere.

+The tests *aren't* run directly from the curl/ folder, since this hasn't been ./configure'd etc.

+The libcurl test script itself requires some details that the user inputs when the script is first run, and which are then stored in a 'setup' file inside the curl/ folder.
+These details include a user name, email address, and a description of the machine the tests are running on.

+Since we're running the scripts on a copy of the curl/ folder, we need to copy this 'setup' file in from somewhere.
+Currently, it's copied in from Scripts/setup.
+This means that it's got my details in it!
+You may wish to change these before running...

+Ideally we should probably build this setup file on the fly, pulling out the relevant information from elsewhere.